home-assistant/operating-system/Documentation/partition.md

 $ systemctl status mnt-data.mount
 ```
 If the data partition was moved to your USB drive you should see ```sh Active: active (mounted)  ``` in the output.
 Also, it will show, which drive got mounted as /mnt/data (```sh Where ``` and ```sh what ``` section of the output)

+## Check Power Supply Rating
+Using an USB attached SSD can draw quite some power.
+For instance on Raspberry Pi 3 the official Raspberry Pi power supply (PSU) only provides 2.5A which can be too tight.
+Use a power supply which can at least provide 3.5A.
+Alternatively use a powered USB hub.
+Connect the Hub to one of the USB slots of your Raspberry Pi, and connect the SSD to the Hub.
+The power supply that came with the Hub will power the attached device(s).